anandology/lambda-retreat/problem-sets/problem-set3/problems.md

         (lambda (a b) (list (+ a b) a))))
 ```

+The `last` procedure takes a list and returns the last element from it.

 That seemed like a lot more code than what she started with.
 Determined to make it better, she came up with the following plan.

 ```scheme